 The autumn equinox is the time to descend into the darkness.
 We can see the fall equinox, then, as the beginning of the journey to enlightenment.
 In other words, we can gain courage and strength from the knowledge that although we suffer when we’re in the darkness, it’s a means to an end.

 We’re also not alone in our fight.
 The article tells us that the Mother Goddess is there beside us in her warrior aspect, and even evil trembles at the sight of her.
 The power to recognize how limiting beliefs or behaviors have a hold of us and to release ourselves from their hold is within us, so there’s nothing to fear (although things look scary on the surface).

 We can also see the warrior goddess as the part of all that destroys out of love.
 We have within us the desire to constantly destroy what we know is destructive in ourselves and our lives, despite the fear of letting it go or the false security it gives us to hang onto it.
 The autumn equinox is a time to celebrate the warrior goddess within us.

 The autumn equinox is a good time to appreciate the balancing act between growth and death and the necessity of descending into the darkness in order to know the light (whatever that might mean to you).
 It’s also a good time for grounding because the changes on earth are so visible.
 As nice as it would be if everything could go uphill all the time and there was only light, life just isn’t like that.
-But then, if it was, accomplishment wouldn’t mean very much.Note: Please read my Comments Policy before submitting a comment.
-Thank you!
+But then, if it was, accomplishment wouldn’t mean very much.Before submitting a comment, read my Comments Policy.
+If you'd like help with interpreting a dream, don't request it in the comments.
+See my Dream Interpretation Policy page.